By default, watchtower will monitor all containers running within the Docker daemon to which it is pointed (in most cases this

 Without updating containers¶

-Will only monitor for new images, not update the containers.
+Will only monitor for new images, send notifications and invoke the pre-check/post-check hooks, but will not update the containers.

 Argument: --monitor-only Environment Variable: WATCHTOWER_MONITOR_ONLY Type: Boolean Default: false